 Financial literacy offers significant advantages to students and individuals of working age.
 However, acquiring the necessary skills is far from straightforward and can be costly.
-This paper introduces the prototype of a financial education accelerator through a serious game, developed as part of the Erasmus+ program.
+This paper introduces the prototype of a financial education accelerator through a serious game, developed as part of the Erasmus+ Angle project, which was awarded the "best practice" status.
 The game was primarily tested with secondary school students in both general and technical programs, and the initial results are encouraging